Clementine (musician)

 Clem Castro (born 10 December 1976), also known by the mononym as Clementine, is a Filipino singer-songwriter and music producer who gained recognition with the band Orange and Lemons.
 After the band's break up in 2007, Clementine formed The Camerawalls and founded Lilystars Records, his own independent record label.
 He is also known for his solo project Dragonfly Collector, in which he released his solo debut album.

-Early life & musical influences
+Early life and musical influences

 Clementine was raised surrounded by 60s rock n’ roll and psychedelic music and from an early age fell in love with the likes of The Beatles and later on post punk guitar groups like The Smiths, artists that he is still inspired by today.
 Clementine picked up his dad's guitar at the age of 10 and after several years of obsessive strumming and excessive effort to emulate his influences he discovered the art of song writing and composition and started by ear, through his personal life experiences, writing songs that will provide the foundation of undeniably one of the most successful bands in the country – Orange & Lemons.